zachbateman/easy_multip/README.md

         ```
   - easy_multip.doloop(func, arg_group, leave_one_cpu_free=True)
     - for loop equivalent that runs a function that returns None
-    - Useful in situations like file processing where each operation is expensive and totally independant
+    - Useful in situations like file processing where each operation is expensive and totally independent
     - Allocates jobs evenly among processors and provides a progress bar... of sorts
     - Usage is similar to the below construct:
         ```sh